goharbor/website/docs/administration/general-settings/_index.md

 Set a custom banner message that will be displayed on the top of the Harbor UI， then every user including anonymous users can see the banner message.

 - **Message Content**: Enter your message content in the text area.
-This filed is required.
+This field is required.
 - **Message Type**: Select a message type, each message type has its corresponding style.
 - **Closable**: Decide whether the banner message can be closed temporarily.
 - **Duration**: Set the display time period of the banner message, which is from 0:00 of the start date to 0:00 of the end date.
-This filed is required.
+This field is required.

 ![Banner Message](../../img/banner-message.png)